 5. If NG-RAN prefers to use N3mb multicast transport (and if LL SSM is available in NG-RAN), the NG-RAN joins the multicast group (i.e. LL SSM).

-If NG-RAN prefers to use N3mb unicast transport (or if the LL SSM is not available in NG-RAN) between the NG-RAN and MB-UPF, NG-RAN provides its N3mb DL Tunnel Info.

 6. The NG-RAN reports successful establishment of the MBS Session resources (which may include multiple MBS QoS Flows) by sending MBS Session Resource Setup Response (TMGI, N2 SM information ([N3mb DL Tunnel Info])) message(s) to the AMF.
-N3mb DL Tunnel Info is only available when unicast transport applies between MB-UPF and NG-RAN.
+If NG-RAN prefers to use N3mb unicast transport (or if the LL SSM is not available in NG-RAN) between the NG-RAN and MB-UPF, NG-RAN provides its N3mb DL Tunnel Info as part of the N2 SM information.
 For more details, refer to TS 38.413 [15].

 7. The AMF transfers the Namf_MBSBroadcast_ContextCreate Response () to the MB-SMF.
 The AMF should respond success when it receives the first success response from the NG-RAN(s).
 And if all NG-RAN(s) report failure, the AMF should respond failure.
 The MB-SMF stores the AMF(s) which responds success in the MBS Session Context as the downstream nodes.
 If the AMF receives the NG-RAN response(s) from all involved NG-RAN(s), the AMF should include an indication of completion of the operation in all NG-RANs.
 If received from NG-RAN node, the N3mb DL Tunnel Info and NG-RAN ID are included in the response.